hemachandarn/Time-Series-Analysis-of-Superstore-Sales-Data/README.md

 #### **Regression Models**

-Regression model is a set of statistical processes for estimating the relationships between a dependent variable (`Sales` in our case) and one or more independent variables (`Segment`, `Country`, `State` etc...).
+Regression model is a set of statistical processes for estimating the relationships between a dependent variable (`Sales` in our case) and one or more independent variables (`Segment`, `Country`, `State` etc.).

+**Reason:** We wanted to find out how sales was affect by other factors for the Superstore.
+Whether it was due to the region, product category or may be due to a group of customers.
+Forecasting Sales based using regression will give us the extra bit of information which businesses can use for further analysis.

 We have used two types of regression to predict `Sales`.
 - Linear Regression